 3. Take a break from being busy

 Everyone needs a break sometimes.
-This doesn’t mean that you need to wait until vacation time to get the space you need.
-Our attention is pulled in so many different directions that it’s often difficult to choose what you really want.
+This doesn’t mean you must wait until vacation to get the space you need.
+Our attention is pulled in so many directions that choosing what you want is often difficult.

-Slow down, consider what you need.
-Give yourself the gift of time so you can figure out what it is that you need.
+Slow down and consider what you need.
+Give yourself the gift of time to figure out what you need.
 It’s an opportunity and you might be surprised at what you find.

 4. Accept where you are while keeping your focus on your future.

-Acknowledge the work you’re doing and be aware of your need for rest.
+Acknowledge your work and be aware of your need for rest.
 Allow yourself time to integrate the changes you’re making.

 When you’re present, you’ll have the energy to focus and rebuild your enthusiasm for your next goal.